howesa/corati_home/README.md

-# user_modeling
+# Corati Models

-A collection of user models and methods for fitting and selecting.
+A repository of computationally rational models of cognition and associated modelling work.

-Best example to start with is gaze_based_model and the associated publication.